TL;DR

 4. Whole of Life Assurance

-Unlike term insurance, which only covers you for a set period, a whole of life policy guarantees a payout whenever you die, as long as you keep paying the premiums.
-Due to this guaranteed payout, it is significantly more expensive than term assurance.
+Unlike term insurance, which only covers you for a set period, a whole of life policy may help provide a claim payment whenever you die, as long as you keep paying the premiums.
+Due to this subject to terms claim payment, it is significantly more expensive than term assurance.

 - Best for: Covering a definite future cost, such as funeral expenses or an expected Inheritance Tax (IHT) bill.